 This year the Exemplary Town Award goes to Community of Sobrescobio.
 The community consists of almost 900 inhabitants distributed in eight towns.
 Sobrescobio has worked for years in the conservation of its natural, historic, artistic, ethnographic and cultural area.
 Over the past few years the community has started initiatives which main goals has been to strengthen the social and economic development and solidarity among its people.

 On Saturday the 24th, the Prince and Princess of Asturias went to Rioseco capital of Sobrescobio to hand out the Award, and to meet with its people.Filed under Spanish Royals

-Tagged Felipe VI, Princess of Asturias Awards, Queen Letizia, Queen Sofia.
+Tagged Felipe VI of Spain, Princess of Asturias Awards, Queen Letizia of Spain, Queen Sofia of Spain.